Supporting Embedded Content

 So same-origin iframes can communicate via parent.
 But what about cross-origin iframes?
 It would be insecure to let them access each other’s variables or call each other’s methods, so instead browsers allow a form of message passing, a technique for structured communication between two different event loops that doesn’t require any shared state or locks.

-Message-passing in JavaScript works like this: you call the postMessage API on the Window object you’d like to talk to, with the message itself as the first parameter and * as the second:The second parameter has to do with origin restrictions; see the exercises.
+Message-passing in JavaScript works like this: you call the postMessage API on the Window object you’d like to talk to, with the message itself as the first parameter and * as the second:The second parameter has to do with origin restrictions; see Exercise 15-8.

 window.parent.postMessage("...", '*')